-A long-ass rant inspired by a play about Turkish refugees that suddenly put life into perspective, again.
+The rant was inspired by a play about Turkish refugees.
+It put life into perspective, again.

 I’ve been here a while.
 I have adjusted, and my life is good.
 I was raised in a big city, and I know how to speak the language of the ‘civilized,’ uhm, man.
 I don’t think like a ‘civilized’ person, more like a peasant, but I know how to fake it.

 I have met many good people, and I smile ear to ear when I think about my kick-ass friends.

 But when I look around at strangers, I see a lot of old children, and it blows my mind every time I allow myself to think about it too much.
 This land is a blessed place of physical comfort, and an emotional nightmare.
 Have you seen the eyes of an average middle-class suburban house-wife (or an average senator, for that matter)?
 There is nothing there.